According to Mayor Mayer Mizrachi, the use of Bitcoin should be permitted by Panama City for expedited vessel transit through the Panama Canal.

 In contrast to El Salvador’s nationwide Bitcoin legal tender initiative, Panama City has implemented an optional approach designed for seamless compatibility with the traditional financial system.

-At the time, concerns were raised by critics that permitting crypto transactions without regulatory oversight might harm Panama’s international reputation.
-As the country was listed on the FATF grey list, it faced heightened scrutiny due to its reputation as a tax haven and the susceptibility of its dollar-based economy to financial crimes.
+At the time, critics raised concerns that allowing crypto transactions without regulatory oversight could damage Panama’s international reputation.
+Since the FATF had placed the country on its grey list, global watchdogs closely monitored Panama, citing its history as a tax haven and the vulnerability of its dollar-based economy to financial crimes.

 However, those earlier apprehensions have evolved into a more organized strategy.
 In March 2025, Panama unveiled a revised draft bill focused on regulating digital assets, with the intent of bringing its policies in line with global financial norms.